AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/categories.md

 ---
-title: Categories query | GraphQL Developer Guide
+title: categories query | GraphQL Developer Guide
 edition: ee
 description: Describes how to construct and use the Catalog Service Categories query.
 ---